eo-tools/eozilla/docs/cuiman/api.md

     The Client Auth Configuration API is not stable and may change without notice.
 Do not yet rely on it.

+### OpenID Connect

+`OidcAuthConfig` describes a public OIDC client: its issuer URL, client ID, and optional scopes. `openid` is always included.
+Use `cuiman login` for the interactive Authorization Code with PKCE flow; the resulting access and refresh tokens are secrets and belong in the operating-system keyring, not a configuration file.
+The public helpers below expose provider discovery, PKCE, code exchange, token refresh, revocation, and the loopback callback server for applications that need to implement the same flow themselves.

 ::: cuiman.api.auth